fluree/vscode-fluree/README.md

 ## Query

 To issue a query, simply select a valid query with your cursor, and run the command, `Fluree: Query`.
-The results of the query will display in the file `flureeResponse.txt`.

 Note that the contents of `flureeResponse.txt` will be overwritten every time you issue a query or command.
 If you need to persist the results of a given query or transaction, please copy it into another file.